istio/istio.io/content/docs/concepts/security/index.md

 {{< /text >}}

 ### Updating authentication policies

 An authentication policy can be changed at any time and is pushed to endpoints almost in real time.
 However, Istio cannot guarantee that all endpoints will receive a new policy at the same time.
 Here's how to avoid disruption when updating your authentication policies:

 * Enable (or disable) mutual TLS: a temporary policy with `PERMISSIVE` mode should be used.
-This configures receiving services to accept both types of traffic (plaintext and TLS) so no requests are dropped.
+This configures receiving services to accept both types of traffic (plain text and TLS), so no request is dropped.
 Once all clients switch to the expected protocol (e.g TLS for the enabling case), operators can replace the `PERMISSIVE` policy with the final policy.
 For more information, visit [“Mutual TLS Migration” tutorial](/docs/tasks/security/mtls-migration).